 Keep records of all communications.
 If a site refuses to comply, this documentation may be useful for legal escalation.

-⚠️ The hard truth: This process needs to be repeated for every single URL where your content appears.
-New leaks appear daily.
-Most creators who try the DIY route spend 3-5 hours per day managing takedowns, and still miss the majority of their leaks hidden in private channels and obscure sites.
+⚠️ This process needs to be repeated for every single URL where your content appears.
+New leaks show up daily.
+Most creators who try the DIY route spend 3-5 hours per day managing takedowns, and still miss most of what's out there — especially in private channels and forums they don't even know exist.

-One person downloads your content and uploads it to five different sites.
+One person downloads your content and uploads it to five sites.
 Those get scraped and reuploaded to ten more.
-Within days, your content can be on hundreds of URLs.
+Within a few days, you can be looking at hundreds of URLs.
+By the time you've sent your first batch of takedowns, the content has already multiplied.

 DIY vs Professional Service: Which Should You Choose?